 Clustering: grouping pixels into clusters if their gray levels or colors are similar to a prototype gray or color.
-These are very powerful.
+Special types of clustering can be very powerful.

-Other: a variety of other methods and techniques for implementing the methods are used such as template matching, texture segmentation, neural networks, boundary tracking beetles and fuzzy methods.
+Other: a variety of other methods and techniques for implementing the methods are used such as template matching, texture segmentation, neural network training, boundary tracking beetles and fuzzy methods.